 FrankDB, a bright commenter who often has good insight, makes an excellent comment on the increasingly unruly, disturbed and frankly immature behavior of the 18-23 crowd.

 Just like 60 is the “new 40″ we need to think of 25 as the “new 18.”
 Kids from families who can afford it, don’t usually start living really on their own until then.
 The ones from families who can’t become what demographers call “detached youth” – 16-24 year olds who aren’t in school, employed or providing primary child care full time.
-The 0.5% percent of the population that commits half the homicides.
+The 0.

 I’ve long proposed setting up a kind of semi-military without guns for them to live, work, eat and get an education.
 In the morning, they’d escort ghetto kids to school; then spend a few hours doing repairs in the neighborhood; then take their own vocational training in the afternoon.
 It’s kind of what the Army does to warehouse dumb southern white boys.

 They used to do something like this in the USSR.
 In Thailand and Laos, most young men around 18-20 or so become monks and live in a monastery for a couple of years.
 Seems to be good for them.
 We used to force them to go into the military.

 You know, I sound like an asshole when I say this, but I am having constant problems with young people these days.
 Their ages seem to range from about 16-23 or so.
 The worst ones of all seem to be around 18-23 or worse, 18-20.
 I had problems with them in my old town, then I moved to a new city, and now I am having problems with a whole new crop of them.

 I’d like to point out that I have almost zero problems with real mature adults at all.
 I mean zero, nada, zip, zilch.
 All my problems are with young adults, mostly males but even some females.